 The Shizuoka castle where a young Tokugawa Ieyasu rose to ultimate power

 Hamamatsu Castle was the home of Tokugawa Ieyasu, the founder of the Tokugawa shogunate.
 The magnificent restored castle stands at the center of the city of Hamamatsu in Shizuoka Prefecture .

-Hamamatsu Castle is accessible by bus from JR Hamamatsu Station, which is a bullet train stop.
+Hamamatsu Castle is accessible by bus from Hamamatsu Station, which is a bullet train stop.

-From JR Hamamatsu Station, take any bus from bus stops 1 or 13.
-Get off at Shiyakushomae and walk for about five minutes.
+From Hamamatsu Station, take any bus from bus stands 1 or 13.
+Get off at Shiyakushomae and walk about five minutes.

 Hamamatsu Castle played a key role in the unification of Japan led by Tokugawa Ieyasu

 It was originally built in 1570

 The castle is most famous for being the home of the young Tokugawa Ieyasu, who lived here for 17 years before uniting Japan after the Battle of Sekigahara and moving the capital to Edo (now Tokyo).
 Many successive lords of the castle were promoted to important positions in the shogunate, and as such the castle became known as “the Castle of Advancement.”
 Like many castles in Japan, it was destroyed on orders issued by the Meiji Government during the Meiji Restoration, but was rebuilt.
 Hamamatsu Castle was rebuilt in 1958.